CloudBees CI is an enterprise-scale, flexible, governed continuous integration and continuous delivery automation engine.

 -

 Return to the Branches view for upstream-pipeline.
-Click the Run icon:
+Select Run:

 -

-In the lower right corner, click on the status indicator to go to the Pipeline’s status page:
+In the lower right corner, select the status indicator to go to the Pipeline’s status page:

 -

-From the Pipeline’s status page, click on the status indicator, which takes you to the Pipeline’s detailed status page:
+From the Pipeline’s status page, select the status indicator, which takes you to the Pipeline’s detailed status page:

 -

-In this interface, you can click on any Pipeline stage to see more details of the stage, as well as expand the steps.
-For instance, this is the expanded view of the "Test" stage for upstream-pipeline:
+In this interface, you can select any Pipeline stage to see more details of the stage, as well as expand the steps.
+For instance, this is the expanded view of the Test stage for upstream-pipeline:

 -